Akylzhan/schedule/README.md

 # schedule
-Experimenting in python.
+Experimenting in Python.
 I am beginner

-Just copied the content of our university's PDF file to txt and scraped by python 3.x
+Just copied the content of our university's PDF file to txt and scraped by Python 3.x